alissonpelizaro/SkypePHP/README.md

 It is still development and I am loneny in this project, so be patient...
 Pull requests are always welcome!!

+Warning: In the current version, only pure text messages work in chat.

 Installation
 ============
 We are suggesting you to use composer, with the following : `php composer.phar require alissonpelizaro/SkypePHP`.